 Shepherd’s Corner, 987 N. Waggoner Road, Blacklick, Ohio 43004.

 This is private property as an ecological ministry of the Dominican Sisters of Peace, so please call for availability, or plan to attend one of the public events listed on the website.
 Typically the labyrinth is open April-November, Wednesday though Friday (again, call 614-866-4302).
 There are community labyrinth walks on a regular basis, as well as Maple Syrup tours, a plant sale, 5K, and Shepherd’s Fest.
-Please see website or calendar below.

 The Lois B. Small and Gladys B. Hamilton Labyrinth Garden is situated in the Lane Avenue Gardens.
 The labyrinth is encircled by a beautiful white garden (in season) to minimize distraction and enhance mediation.
 You can walk the labyrinth anytime, and they typically hold a Winter Solstice Labyrinth Walk during December.